5 Dog Bite Prevention Tips

 According to the Centers for Disease Control and Prevention, over four million Americans are victims of biting dogs each year.
 Of these, twenty percent receive bites that are significant enough to require medical attention.
 In addition, according to the CDC’s 2006 statistics, more than 31,000 people actually underwent reconstructive surgery as a result of being bitten by a dog.

 Children are at most risk of being bitten by a dog.
 Specifically, children between the ages of five and nine.
 Men are also more likely to be bitten by a dog than women.
 The good news is that dog bites are largely preventable.
 It may surprise you to know that over half of dog-bite injuries occur at home with dogs that are familiar to us.
 Among children and adults, having a dog in the household is associated with a higher likelihood of being bitten than not having a dog.
 As the number of dogs in the home increases, so does the likelihood of being bitten.
 Adults with two or more dogs in the household are five times more likely to be bitten than those living without dogs at home.

-Therefore, below are my five top tips to prevent you from being a dog bite victim.
+Therefore, below are my five top tips regarding dog bite prevention, which will prevent you from being a dog bite victim.

 - Before bringing a dog into your household:

 - Do your research regarding which breed of dog is best for your family and your lifestyle.
 For example, if you work all day and no one will be home with the dog there are breeds that do better when left alone.
 If you have small children there are breeds that may be either too aggressive or too fragile to fit into your household.
 You want to find a dog that will fit into your family.
 When picking the correct dog.
 Research breeds on the internet and/or ask a veterinarian what breed is best suited to your lifestyle and household.